PeterLemon/PCE/README.md

 Howto Run:<br />
 I only test with a real PC-Engine using a flash cartridge.<br />
 <br />
-You can use PC-Engine emulators like MAME PCE Driver.
+You can also use PC-Engine emulators like MAME PCE Driver.